MarquisdeGeek/six_hour_raytracer/README.md

 The vec3 type is taken from the SGX graphics library, as are the basic HTML canvas access methods.

+You can supply arguments in the URL for `width` and `scale` to render at alternate canvas sizes.

 ## Making a ugly version